isberg1/Android-project/README.md

 ### Mats
-I made the driving statistics functionality of the app where the driver can see graphs of their driving data.
-I also connected the app to Google Firebase to allow users to log into the app with Google and Facebook.
-I had to add a Facebook app to allow Firebase access to Facebook.
-The driving data is stored in Google Firestore database.
+I made the statistics functionality of the app.
+Connected the app to Google Firebase for authentication with Google and Facebook and to store statistics data in the firestore database.
+To get facebook login to work I had to create a Facebook app and connect it to Firebase.

-Only authenticated users are allowed to store data to the Firestore DB.
-When a new trip is startet in the app, data like how long the trips lasted, average speed, date, km's travelled is stored in the DB.
-The "Statistics" Activity gets all the data from Firestore and displays the date the trip was started.
-The user can then pick one ore more of these dates and display different kind of statistics in graphs.

-3 different "main" graphs are created for all the "trips" on the dates picked.
-The user can also pick a single date from a drop down menu that creates graphs for all "trips" on the chosen date.
+When a new trip is started and if the user is authenticated the trip is saved to Firestore.
+Each user has its own Collection of trips in the database.
+The collection has multiple documents, where each document corresponds to one "trip" (when a user presses "Start" to the user presses "Stop" in the app).
+In these documents the following are stored:
+ * Date
+ * Start time
+ * End time
+ * Km's travelled
+ * Time spent travelleing

+Two activites where created to select and view statistics.
+One activity where the user can select which "dates" they want to see stats for.
+When one ore more "dates" are picked from the list, the seconds activity can be started that displayes bar graphs generated from the data in Firestore.
+The bar graphs show stats for each date picked.
+A date can have multiple "trips", and in this Activity the user can also pick a date to show stats for each "trip" on that specific date.

+The hardest part was to make the bar graphs because I had to combine alot of data to create the "stats for dates".
+This had to be done in an completly different way for "stats for each trips".